 As economies continue to reopen, clients are starting to re-engage with pre-COVID challenges and opportunities - Brexit, disruptive technology, the need for rapid decarbonisation, and regional inequalities - while new ones, such as supply chain vulnerabilities, shifts in employee expectations, and rising business debt, have taken hold.
 Organisations, practices, and, in some cases, whole sectors will have to be reshaped.

-The following stories are an illustration of the many ways we’ve helped our clients deal with the disruption caused both by the pandemic and the ever changing landscape in which we operate.
+Our stories in the report are an illustration of the many ways we’ve helped our clients deal with the disruption caused both by the pandemic and the ever changing landscape in which we operate.

 The wellbeing, safety and development of our people has always been at the heart of everything we do.
 This has been more important than ever over the past year.